 We Want what we can’t Have Otherwise

-Why is it that famous actresses and actors can have all of the plastic surgery they want, but the minute an athlete or actor uses steroids, he or she is dubbed an “addict”, or worse – a “cheater”?
-After all, many bodybuilders take steroids for the same reason that Pam Anderson got a boob job.
+Why is it that famous actresses and actors can have all of the plastic surgery they want, but the minute an athlete or actor uses, he or she is dubbed an “addict”, or worse – a “cheater”?
+After all, many bodybuilders take for the same reason that Pam Anderson got a boob job.
 They want more than what nature gave them.
 Bodybuilders often spend years of their lives training, modifying their diets, and trying workout after workout to gain a single pound of muscle.
 When all of this fails, some choose not to settle for genetics.
-Some choose anabolic steroids.
+Some choose anabolics.
 Pam Anderson didn’t settle for genetics, either.
 No amount of exercise would have made her chest any bigger.
 She chose silicone.

 We Want to Be the Best

 Why do athletes take steroids?
 For most of them, it’s not because they want to look like gods – it’s because they want to perform their very best and be victorious.
 There are limitations to human strength, and diet and exercise can only carry us so far.
-When we reach a point that no matter what we eat or how hard we train, we simply cannot get any faster or stronger, many of us reach for steroids.
+When we reach a point that no matter what we eat or how hard we train, we simply cannot get any faster or stronger, many of us reach for them.

-In this case, when people ask, “Why do we take steroids?”, the answer is simple.
+In this case, when people ask, “Why do we take?”, the answer is simple.
 We don’t want to be “good,” and we don’t even want to be “great”.
 We want to be the very best, and we will stop at nothing to reach new heights.
-This is evident when thinking back to the number of baseball players caught using steroids during the 1990s and 2000s after breaking numerous records.
+This is evident when thinking back to the number of baseball players caught using during the 1990s and 2000s after breaking numerous records.
 Arguably, without the performance enhancing drugs, it’s likely that these men would have never achieved such goals.

 We Hit a Plateau